mpvnet-player/mpv.net/Manual.md

 Another way to open files is the command line, it is used by the Windows File Explorer if file associations exist.

+When mpv.net is started from a terminal such as PowerShell, mpv.net attaches to the terminal and outputs status and debug messages.

 A third way is to drag and drop files on the main window.

-Whenever the control key is pressed when files are opened, the playlist is not cleared but the files are appended to the playlist.
+Whenever the control key is pressed when files or URLs are opened, the playlist is not cleared but the files or URLs are appended to the playlist.
+This works in all mpv.net features that open files or URLs.

 ### Open > Open URL